nfdi4objects/LIDO2RDF/README.md

 # LIDO2RDF
-## Mapping table LIDO2CRM
+## Mapping LIDO2CRM
-This repository contains a backup of the mapping LIDO2RDF.
+This repository contains a backup of the mapping approaches LIDO2RDF.
-Feel free to support our mapping project :)
+All the work is done within the LIDOde AG.

 Contact:
 anja.gerber@klassik-stiftung.de